 What does Special Education Service look like at WCDSB?

-Although the foundation of the Waterloo Catholic District School Board is built on the principles of inclusive education and its preferred placement for students receiving Special Education programs and services is a regular classroom, occasionally, in co-operation with parents, students are served through time limited partial and full withdrawal placements.
-Please see Programs section of the Special Education website.
+The foundation of the Waterloo Catholic District School Board is built on the principles of inclusive education.
+The preferred placement for students receiving Special Education programs* and services* is a regular classroom.
+Occasionally, in co-operation with parents, students are served through time limited partial and full withdrawal placements.

-In general, three types of Special Education programs are delivered in one or more of the following combinations:
+In general Special Education programs are delivered in one or more of the following combinations:

-The selection of one or more of the time limited partial or fully withdrawn placements is made in the rare instance when the student’s needs are better met outside an integrated setting.
+In the rare instance when the student’s needs are better met outside an integrated setting a time limited partial or fully withdrawn placement is considered.
 Every student is unique and every effort is made to increase progressively the quality and quantity of inclusive time spent with members of the school community both socially and academically.

 A Special Education Service is defined by the Ministry of Education in the Education Act as: